ML-Autotesting-Sandbox/autotest-assignment-template/.github/ISSUE_TEMPLATE/test-failure.md

 - Codecademy Video: [What is psuedocode and how do you use it?](https://youtu.be/PwGA4Lm8zuE)
 ### 👋 Ask for help!
 - Check with your friend or neighbor.
 Helping others find errors is great practice.
-- Stumped your neighbor?
+- Did you stump your neighbor?
 Ask Megan! 😊

 <br>